ream/deprecated/docs/config.md

 Default: `generated`

-The folder to output generated static files, it's relave to `output.path`.
+The folder to output generated static files, it's relative to `output.path`.